rphibbert/oci-landing-zone-operating-entities/workload-extensions/ebs/1_ebs_extension/readme.md

 Use the magic button provided in the summary section to deploy the EBS LZ extension using [Oracle Resource Manager (ORM)](/../../../commons/content/orm.md) or use [Terraform CLI](../../../commons/content/terraform.md).

 This operation creates a default routing configuration.
-To complete the network layer setup, deploy the firewalls and update the routing in the hub to prepare for deploying the EBS cluster.
+To complete the network layer setup, deploy the firewalls and update the routing in the hub to prepare for deploying EBS Cloud Manager and EBS environments.
 All these steps are defined in this [POST operation](../1_EBS_extension/1.1_Network_post_updates/readme.md).
-Once completed, everything will be ready for onboarding an EBS cluster.
+Once completed, everything will be ready for onboarding EBS Cloud Manager.

-**NOTE:**
-**Dynamic groups matching rules** have associated OCIDs that cannot be referenced using the dependencies feature.
-After the first apply job, you need to update the CMP-LZP-P-PLATFORM-KEY and CMP-LZP-PP-PLATFORM-KEY attributes with the correct OCIDs, and then run a second apply job.

 You can now proceed with [Step 2](../2_EBS/).